sian-davies/cam_ds_bank_of_england/README.md

 These map to the following notebook sections:

 ### Synthetic Dataset Creation (Sections 2.0 and 2.4.2.0.3)
 - Developed a synthetic dataset with predefined labels for sentiment, topic, and question evasion.
 This dataset provided a controlled benchmark for evaluating model performance.
+- Run results from RoBERTa sentiment analysis and finBERT topic classification were sequentially added to a minimal QA version of this dataset for later comparison with Phi-3.5.

 ### Phi-3.5 Summarisation (Section 2.1, all subsections)
 - Deployed Phi-3.5 to generate concise summaries of transcript segments.
 - Summarisation improved downstream input quality and performance for various NLP tasks, particularly topic classification and question evasion analysis.
 - Evaluation of summarised vs original data helped identify trade-offs such as loss of context and sentiment information due to over-summarisation, against the limitations of direct transcript processing including resource usage and reduced accuracy of topic classification.

-### Phi-3.5 for Synthetic Data Analysis (Sections 2.4.1, all subsections, and 2.4.2.1)
+### Phi-3.5 for Synthetic Data Analysis (Sections 2.4.1, all subsections; 2.4.2.1)
 - Applied Phi-3.5 to process the synthetic dataset for topic discovery, sentiment analysis and question evasion analysis.

 ### Comparative Analysis on Synthetic Data (Section 2.4.2.2)